sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > *Events that can be triggered on a `Socket` object*
 - `connect` Emitted when a connection is successfully established with the server.
 The callback function does not accept any parameters.

 - `data` Emitted when data is received on the socket.
 If no data event handler is attached, data can be lost.
-The call function must accept a parameter that is a `Buffer` object containing the chunk of data that was read from the socket.
+The callback function must accept a parameter that is a `Buffer` object containing the chunk of data that was read from the socket.
 For example:
 `function(chunk) {}`